Skip to page content

 Step 2 - Soap substitute

-A soap substitute is a cream, lotion or shower lotion that can be used to cleanse your skin instead of your normal soap/ shower gel.
+A soap substitute is a cream, lotion or shower lotion that can be used to cleanse your skin instead of your normal soap/shower gel.

-• Apply a generous amount of the soap substitute to your skin and then cleanse it off gently in the shower or bath.
+• Apply a generous amount of the soap substitute to your skin then cleanse it off gently in the shower or bath.

 Step 3 - Bath emollient

-A bath emollient is an oil based product that you add to your bath water.
+A bath emollient is an oil-based product that you add to your bath water.

 Step 4 – Moisturise your skin

 Emollients (a medical term for moisturisers) are an essential part of your treatment.
-These should be used on a long term basis (for life).
+These should be used on a long-term basis (for life).
 It is therefore important that you like the emollient (texture and smell).

 There are many different types so it is important to discuss this with the nurse when you return to clinic.
 They can help find you something that will suit you and your lifestyle.